DaanRosendal/keycloak-benchmarking/README.md

 ### 4. Adjust Token Lifetimes

-By default the access token lifespan is set to 5 minutes and the SSO session idle timeout is set to 30 minutes.
+By default the access token lifespan is set to 1 minute and the SSO session idle timeout is set to 30 minutes.
 Make sure you change these settings in the `master` realm.
 To increase the token lifetimes, follow these steps:

 - Set the SSO session idle timeout to 1 day:
   ![realm-settings-sessions-image](images/realm-settings-sessions.png)